Meet and Eat

 For many years a team of ladies, mainly members’ wives, prepared the supper.
 Our current caterers are Karen Sheard and her sister Julie from Otley.

-for a varied programme of speakers, suppers, outings, charity evenings and a carol service.
+We are an Ecumenical group which celebrated its 60th birthday in 2019.
+We meet on the 2nd Tuesday of the month for a varied programme of speakers, suppers, outings, charity evenings and a carol service.

 The Flower Guild